Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Introduction

 \subsection{Outline of our method}

 The analysis presented in this paper is based on the transform method for heavy-traffic analysis that was first developed in \cite{hurtado2020transform}.
 It is a variant of the drift method, where a complex exponential is chosen as a Lyapunov test function, and its drift is set to zero in steady-state.
 This leads to working with the Laplace or Fourier transform of the stationary-distribution in the heavy-traffic limit.
 When the CRP condition is satisfied, one first establishes a one-dimensional SSC.
-Using this SSC result, setting the drift of the test function to zero, one obtains an exact expression for the transform of the limiting stationary distribution (i.e., the moment-generating function).
+Using this SSC result, setting the drift of the test function to zero, one obtains an exact expression for the transform of the limiting stationary distribution (i.e., the moment-generating function or the characteristic function).
 By identifying the limiting MGF with that of an exponential random variable, one concludes convergence in distribution to the exponential.
 In this paper, we extend this framework to non-CRP systems.

 After first establishing SSC, our framework is then in two steps.
-The first step is to use the complex exponential as the Lyapunov function and equate its expected drift to zero in steady-state.
-After that, we use the second-order approximation of the complex exponential in terms of the heavy traffic parameter to get the functional equation that characterizes the heavy traffic distribution of the scaled queue length vector.
+The first step is to use the complex exponential as the test function and equate its expected drift to zero in steady-state.
+Then, we use the second-order approximation of the complex exponential in terms of the heavy traffic parameter to get the functional equation that characterizes the heavy traffic distribution of the scaled queue length vector.
 Here we make use of the SSC result.
-To be more specific, due to the SSC, the number of variables in the functional equation matches with the dimension of subspace into which SSC occurs.
+To be more specific, due to the SSC, the number of variables in the functional equation matches with the dimension of subspace onto which SSC occurs.